HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 *For each of the assigned readings, answer the questions below.*

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###
+Before reading this text I did not understand the extent or complexity of design.
+I now know the of the well thought out process that designers go through to achieve a successful product.
 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

 Through engaging with this text I learnt the fundamental principles of interaction: affordances, signifiers, constraints, mappings, feedback and the conceptual model.
 I also learnt that the experience created by the product is the most important aspect as it is the most memorable facet, both in negative and positive ways.
 I was also introduced to the true science of good design; as "people need some way of understanding the product or service they wish to use"(p.2) and "for designers [affordance's] visibilty is critical: visible affordances provide strong clues to the operations of things"(p.2).
 *What I learned: Describe what you now know or bthey wish to elieve as a rult of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+I would like t
 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*